NewbieDeveloper-Wannabepro/Day-trading-Bot-Esteem-signal-2.0/README.md

 📱 Telegram Notifications

-📅 Signal History Tracking desktop)
+📅 Signal History Tracking (MOBILE, desktop)

-Additionally it features two options;
+Additionally, it features two options;

-Esteem 1.o and Esteem 2.0 the upgraded version
+Esteem 1 o and Esteem 2.0 are the upgraded versions